GigiJuliette/register-login-API/README.md

 ## Deployment

 Render [Render] (https://render.com/):
+_With free plan, server can fall asleep.
+First request may take some time to respond._

 **Note**: This is a backend API only.
 A frontend application is required to interact with these endpoints.